QuTech-Delft/qgym/README.md

 To build the documentation one should run the two commands below.
 The HTML documentation will be placed in a folder called `docs_html`.
 This folder includes a file `index.html`, open this in a browser to view the documentation.

+To successfully build the documentation, one has to have the `qgym` packages installed in the environment.
 ```commandline
 sphinx-apidoc -o docs_build -f -F -M -e -t docs --implicit-namespaces qgym
 sphinx-build docs_build docs_html